tj/n/test/tests.md

 * either curl or wget (or both) installed

-Using `docker-compose` to run the container adds:
+Using `docker compose` to run the container adds:

 * specified `n` script mounted to `/usr/local/bin/n`
 * `test/tests` mounted to `/mnt/test/tests`